jutleys/Trimui-Smart-Tomato/README.md

 *Removed instructions and other files from root now you just copy the folder named (Copy contents to sd card root) to formatted clean fat32 card.
 *Removed (System Volume Information) from root this may cause issues your sd card will create its own folder.
 *New theme Joss now set to as default has kill music applied.
-*.rertroarch saves/save states & system/Bios folders & screenshots now have been moved to the root of the sd card for easy user-friendly access.
+*.retroarch saves/save states & system/Bios folders & screenshots now have been moved to the root of the sd card for easy user-friendly access.
 Now when updating you don't run the risk of losing your saves.

 # Shortcuts
 ## TrimUI: